UTS-eResearch/hpc_utilisation/README.md

       -e EMAIL, --email EMAIL
                             Email a copy of this report to yourself.

+If you wish to install the script somewhere else, e.g. under `/usr/local/bin/` then just copy the script to under `/usr/local/bin/` plus you will need the directory `/usr/local/bin/pbs/` containing `pbs.py`, `_pbs.so` and `pbsutils.py`.

 ## The User Database

 In the Python code the `users_db_name` is a small sqlite database that just contains user information